File IQ Installation for AWS EC2

 10. The Nasuni Filer Software Update pane appears.
 Click Continue.

-11. Enter the File IQ Serial Number and Authorization Code, which was obtained under the File IQ Serial Number and Authorization Code in the 1.
-Before you Begin section.
+11. Enter the File IQ Serial Number and Authorization Code obtained under the File IQ Serial Number and Authorization Code as part of the 1.
+Before you Begin section above.

 12. Click Continue.
 The Add a New Nasuni Filer to your account pane appears.

-Note: If you get an “Internal Server Error” during this step, it is because an NEA Serial Number was entered instead of a File IQ Serial Number.
+Note: If you get an Invalid serial number or access code provided during this step, it is because you have used a NEA Serial Number instead of an File IQ Serial Number.
 Nasuni recommends double-checking your Serial Number and trying again.
 See the 1.
 Before you Begin section for the correct location to the File IQ Serial Number and Authorization Code values.

 14. Click Continue.
 The Accept the Terms of Service and License Agreement pane appears.